I tried deploying an AI agent to AgentCore using AgentCore CLI

 []

-By default, it's an empty array, and account information is read when you run agentcore deploy.
-You can explicitly configure multiple targets:
+By default, it's an empty array, and account information is read during agentcore deploy.
+You can also explicitly define multiple targets:

 agentcore/aws-targets.json (example)